kaarthis/Projects/prd/security/custom-credential-provider.md

 ### Non-Goals

-- Does not replace existing ACR integration (ACR remains the recommended registry for Azure workloads)
+- Does not replace or plug into existing ACR integration (ACR remains the recommended registry for Azure workloads)
 - Does not modify Kubernetes upstream credential provider specification (we will align with the upstream configuration specs)

 ## Narrative/Personas